CiscoDevNet/sastre-ansible/cisco/sastre/docs/cisco.sastre.encrypt_module.rst

 Synopsis
 --------
-- This encrypt module connects to SD-WAN vManage using HTTP REST to convert plain text password to encrypted password
+- The encrypt module can encrypt values using target vManage keys.
+Used to generate CRYPT_CLUSTER encrypted values, which can only be decrypted by the target vManage.

 Parameters